-Further Inspections:
+Further Inspections

-Further inspections of restricted areas and areas unable to be inspected is Essential once access has been obtained and Prior to a Decision to Purchase.
+Further inspections of restricted areas identified and areas unable to be inspected is Essential once access has been obtained and Prior to a Decision to Purchase.
+Note: These areas are nominated throughout the report.

-Electronic Equipment used during Inspection:
+Electronic Equipment used during inspection: